camunda/camunda-docs/docs/components/modeler/reference/modeling-guidance/rules/element-type.md

 description: Reference for the `element-type` rule.
 ---

+import MarkerGuideline from "@site/src/mdx/MarkerGuideline";

 The element you modeled is not [supported for execution](../../../../bpmn/bpmn-coverage/) by the selected Camunda Platform version.
 It may be supported in a later version.

-## Element type not supported by selected version
+## <MarkerGuideline.Invalid /> Element type not supported by selected version

 ![Element type not supported by selected version](./img/element-type/wrong.png)

-## Element type supported by selected version
+## <MarkerGuideline.Valid /> Element type supported by selected version

 ![Element type supported by selected version](./img/element-type/right.png)